silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-sys-admin.md

 service nfslock start
 ```
 - Start the `rpcbind` on the client: `$ sudo service rpcbind start`
-- Export the appropriate directories:
-All the shared directories are configured in ``/etc/exports``.
-Our three main shared directories are configured as follows:
+- Export the appropriate directories by configuring in ``/etc/exports``.
+Our four main shared directories are configured as follows:

 ```bash
 /home/NIS	192.168.6.0/255.255.255.0(rw,async,no_subtree_check)